ESCRS - John Henahan Writing Prize

 • ESCRS member number

-Writing tips: Submit your essay in MicroSoft Word or a similar text format (no PDFs, please).
-The punctuation, syntax, and grammar in your essay should reflect the high standard of content published in EuroTimes.
+Submit your essay in Microsoft Word or a similar text format (no PDFs, please).
+The punctuation, syntax, and grammar should reflect the high standard of content published in EuroTimes.
 Please remember to limit your essay to 800 words.
-We encourage you to have a colleague read your essay before you send it to check for style and grammar mistakes.
+Please include citations for any studies mentioned.

-Winning essays: Past winners have all shown some original insight and personal style in their essays.
-You can read recent winning essays by clicking on the links below.
+Winning essays: Recent winners have shown some original insight and personal style in their essays.